 A disadvantage of shadow paging is that copying the entire page table is expensive.
 In reality, only paths in the tree that lead to updated leaf nodes need to be copied, not the entire tree.
 In addition, the commit overhead of shadow paging is high.
-Commits require every updated page, page table, and root to be flushed.
-This causes fragmented data and also requires garbage collection.
+Commits require the page table, root page, and every updated page to be flushed.
+This approach causes lots of writes to random non-contiguous pages.
+Additionally, this approach results in data fragmentation because potentially related data is divided between different pages.
+It also requires garbage collection because as data is updated, references to different pages will be nullified, and these references need to be updated so that no pages reference old, un-updated data.
 Another issue is that this only supports one writer transaction at a time or transactions in a batch.

-6 Journal File
+7 Journal File